Aya Ueto: Biography

-1985–1999: Early life and career

-Aya Ueto was born in Nerima, Tokyo to a Hokkaidan father and an Okinawan mother.
+Aya Ueto was born in Nerima, Tokyo.
+Her father is from Suttsu, Hokkaido, while her mother is from Ishigaki Island, Okinawa.
 Her parents divorced shortly after Ueto's debut.
 She is the middle of three children with an older brother, Shun, and younger brother Makoto.
 Despite growing up in a relatively poor household, Ueto studied piano, modern ballet, swimming and gymnastics.

+Career

 She originally had no ambitions to become an entertainer; she instead wanted to become a pre-school teacher.
 After hearing about one of her friends' experience as an extra on a TV drama, she decided she too "wanted to appear on TV."
 Unbeknownst to her daughter, Ueto's mother entered her into the 7th Japan Bishōjo Contest.
 When she was twelve years old, Ueto won the special jury prize at the contest.
 She revealed later on that her real motivation for doing well was to "win the two million yen cash prize to buy a house for her family," however because what she won was an ad hoc prize decided that day, there was no monetary reward.
 After Ueto's discovery, she joined the talent agency Oscar Promotion and began acting and singing lessons.
 In July 1998, Ueto joined the idol group Z-1.
 The group landed a regular spot on the variety shows Kaishingeki TV!
 Utaemon and The Yoru mo Hippare, and debuted on Toshiba EMI a year later with the single "Vibe!"
 In 1999, Ueto obtained her first role in the film Satsujinsha: Killer of Paraiso, in which her lines were entirely in English.